 Summaries below are for convenience only and may be out-of-date.
 Use our Government directory to get the latest official information.

-When a private pleasure boat enters Canada, the boat master must dock at an approved marine reporting site, and immediately report to the CBSA (Canadian Border Services Agency) by telephone 1-888-226-7277.
-Have your boat papers and ID papers for everyone on board handy.
-Failure to report can result in seizure of the boat and/or a fine of $1000 CAD and up.
+When a private pleasure boat enters Canada, the boat must dock at an approved marine reporting site, and the captain immediately report to Canadian Border Services Agency (CBSA) by calling the Telephone Reporting Centre (TRC): 1-888-226-7277 with boat papers and ID papers for everyone on board.
+Failure to report is a serious offence and can result in detention, seizure of the boat and/or fines starting at $1,000 CAD.

 Cruising or Fishing:

-Those who don’t plan to land or anchor in Canada, but cruise or fish in Canadian waters, must use their cellphones to call the CBSA reporting center immediately upon entering Canadian waters.
+Those who don’t plan to land or anchor in Canada, but cruise or fish in Canadian waters, must use their cellphones to call the TRC at 1-888-226-7277 immediately upon entering Canadian waters.
 If a vessel reports its arrival into Canadian waters, it must also report its return into U.S. waters.
 Penalties for failure to report are the same.

 U.S. Citizens entering Canada: